 Second, People with advanced degrees will earn more money in this economy.
 This assertion seems reasonable on the surface, as studies over a half-century have shown a strong link among education, occupation, and income.
 So why argue with a long-held belief based on apparently indisputable data?
 Because the economy is changing dramatically with so many people working from home on their computer, where a blend of creative and technological talent trumps most everything else.
 So while the premise may be true, it also may not be.
 We would want to research the situation further.

 For the third example, Human error caused the operator to be injured when a shard of a shattered lab bottle she dropped while walking across the production floor cut an artery on her ankle.
 We seem to have a clear-cut case here, but too many other factors are at play.
 Why was she not wearing protective footwear?
 Why were the lab bottles stored so far from the operator that she had to walk across the production floor to retrieve them?
 Why didn't a material handler feed her the bottles at her workstation?
 Was she rushing under direction of her supervisor?
 Was she fatigued from working too many consecutive hours?
 Was she confronted with a tripping hazard beyond her control?
-You might say that none of these answers changed the cause of human error, but they surely can contribute to the cause—and one or more may be the root cause
+You might say that none of these answers changed the cause of human error, but they surely can contribute to the cause—and one or more may be the root cause.

 So how do we overcome the complacency of confirmation bias?
 We can start by not trusting ourselves.
 We should be suspicious of our experience, knowledge, and viewpoints.
 Then we should seek multiple and divergent sources that challenge our assumptions, accepting conflicting evidence that makes us look deeper into the event.
 This mindset leads to the next tip.

 2. Use a fishbone diagram.
 The fishbone diagram, also known as the Ishikawa diagram after its creator, Kaoru Ishikawa, compels us to look at the total picture (see illustration).
 By considering management, we now see causes like the operator being rushed by her supervisor, or her being allowed to work while fatigued.
 Looking at personnel, we detect her not wearing proper protective equipment (although we can point this issue to management or equipment as well).
 The process is to blame when considering the distance she had to walk or the lack of a trained material handler on site.
-A tripping hazard could be attributable to the environment.
+A tripping hazard could be attributable to the environment.3.
+Ask the 5 Whys—and sometimes more than five.
+The 5 Whys is a repetitive process for determining the root cause of an event.
+The idea is to ask why after getting an answer to the previous why.
+Of course, sometimes asking why even five times is not enough.
+Let's see how many whys we need to ask about the operator who was injured to get some closure on the case.

 1. Why was the operator injured?
 A shard of a shattered lab bottle slashed her ankle.